THERE’S LOTS TO THINK ABOUT WHEN HIRING A CATERER.

 With the availability of the internet you can easily read reviews, source the best catering companies in your local area or find a caterer outside of country especially if it’s for an event you’ll be flying in to attend but are in charge of organizing.

 If you are in Canada and plan to have your wedding in Sydney, Australia like our friend you could plan your event online with help from a well-known caterer.
-A reputable caterer such as Flavors Catering Sydney or any other caterer that offers you as much front-end service as possible being out of country is well-worth the investigation.
+A reputable caterer or any other caterer that offers you as much front-end service as possible being out of country is well-worth the investigation.

 So, I did just that.

 A quick online search not only revealed that Flavors caters every event I listed above but their event services are top-notch.
 Their motto is “Creative event catering at an affordable price” which is what caught my attention of course and because they cater to all budgets.

 What I believe every good caterer should have is a printable menu and prices ranging from the budget-friendly, the in-between and high-end indulgences.
 There should be no hidden costs or fees when it comes to catering because your caterer should know what they will be charging in advance and be upfront with you.